-In and Around Bath
+In and around Bath

 Built around Britain’s only natural hot mineral springs, Bath has been a spa town for 2,000 years.
 The gushing thermal waters, thought to have great healing powers, are said to have originated as rainwater which fell on the Mendip Hills.
-The water rises from a depth of 3,000 metres (10,000ft) at over one million litres (220,000 gallons) a day and remains at a constant temperature of 46˚C, reaching the surface in three places in the city centre.
+The water rises from a depth of 3,000 metres (10,000ft) at over one million litres (220,000 gallons) a day and remains at a constant temperature of 46°C, reaching the surface in three places in the city centre.
 Designated a World Heritage Site, Bath, steeped in Roman and Georgian history, is a favoured destination for visitors worldwide.